machinellama/mern-web3/README.md

 Includes web3 login/authentication using MetaMask and Ethereum!

 To run: `yarn install` and then `yarn start` to start the interactive CLI
-- Node and Yarn are required prerequisites
+- Node v14.15.4+ and the latest version of Yarn are required prerequisites
 - If using Mongo, make sure to download MongoDB, install, add bin folder to path, and run with `mongod` in a separate terminal

 ## CLI